Becoming a Product Manager

 - The ability to guide and lead others informally—without formal report-to authority.

-- Outstanding written and spoken communication skills, with emphasis on persuasion skills.
+- Outstanding written and spoken communication skills, with an emphasis on persuasion skills.

 - Depending upon the nature of the offering, a deep level of technical expertise may be required in the role.
 Many product managers have technical backgrounds, including engineering degrees.